 - Right to data portability (Section 3, Art 20).

 As the topic of a data subject’s rights is really broad (and rather complicated as well), we promise to cover it in a separate blog post.

 What you must know now is that the decision on how you want to apply those rules and respond to requests by your users is up to you.
 But it goes without saying that the right web analytics vendor should support you in fulfilling the obligations GDPR imposes on you.

 How to find out if your business partner has an ear on the ground and is properly prepared for the upcoming legislation?

 We advise you to contact your web analytics vendor and check how they’re going to address this problem.
-If they can’t answer your questions, that means it’s high time for you to consider finding a more privacy-friendly solution (like Piwik PRO).
+If they can’t answer your questions, that means it’s high time to consider finding a more privacy-friendly solution that provides you with a way to comply with the new law (like Piwik PRO Consent Manager).

 We hope that the tips presented above will help you adjust your web analytics tracking methods to the demands of the new law.
 Of course, we know that it’s impossible to answer all the questions you might have in a single blog post.

 So if you’re still not sure how to optimize your analytics for privacy compliance, don’t throw your hands up in despair.
 Piwik PRO experts are here to help – feel free to contact us anytime!

 Also, we encourage you to subscribe to our newsletter – we’ll keep you posted with any updates regarding GDPR, the ePrivacy Regulation (whose second draft is currently under review!), and other data protection regulations that may impact your business.